ywyang1/SBA-production-gene-catalog/README.md

   --thread    Number of cores/threads for iqtree.
 Default is 1.
   --help      Show this help message.
 ### Output file
+*Gene*.phy.contree
+The consensus tree with assigned branch supports where branch lengths are optimized on the original alignment
 ## 3.SBA_priduction_gene_identification.sh
 ### Software
 BLAST